DeepHiveMind/Modern_E2E_ServerlessDataPipeline_NextGenDataLake/README.md

 # Introduction| Modern E2E-ServerlessDataPipeline_NxtGenDataLake
 Cloud hosted serverless, self scalable, secured, auto-scaled **"Ingest, Collect, Transform, Load and Workflow orachasteration operations"** collectively form the backbone of any "Modern enterprise federatd Data Lake".
-It transforms raw data into useful datasets and, ultimately, into actionable insight.
-An Data/Information supply chain job typically reads data from one or more data sources, applies various transformations to the data, and then writes the results to a target where data is ready for consumption.
+A Next Gen Data/Information supply chain workflow typically reads data from one or more data sources, applies various transformations to the data, and then writes the results to a target where data is ready for consumption/ actionalable insights.
+But it's different vis-a-vis the traditional big data analytics pipeline in following manneer, as it offers

+	* Modern 'Event Based', 'Serverless', 'Self scalable', 'Secured', 'Cloud Native', 'Trusted', Metadat driven Data/Information Supply chain pipeline architecture
+	* One stop solution for all the challenges of orchestrating a Modern Data Pipeline workflow

-# The challenge of orchestrating a Modern Data Pipeline workflow
+### The challenge of orchestrating a Modern Data Pipeline workflow

  - How can we **orchestrate an ETL workflow** that involves a **"diverse set of ETL technologies"**?
 Such as
 	 * AWS Glue, AWS DMS, Amazon EMR,